GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 ### Names:
 Choose a name that best fits the character you are wanting to play (often I do this at the end of the character generating process.

+### Clothing
+Choose a style of clothing/look.
+A gold star if you find visual references to share with the group.

 ### Background